-It's one of the first examples of solid 3D polygon-based graphics on home computers.
-Despite the speed on 8bit platforms was not exciting, the game was still amazing and it was a great example of what could be achieved on platforms like the Commodore 64.
-Some people define The Sentinel the first "virtual reality game".
+It's one of the first examples of solid 3D polygon-based graphics running on home computers.
+Although the speed on 8-bit platforms was not exciting, the game was still amazing and a great example of what could be achieved on platforms like the Commodore 64.
+Some people define The Sentinel as the first "virtual reality game".

 The Sentinel was voted Best Original Game of the Year at the Golden Joystick Awards.